toolking/carddav2fb/README.md

 ### Precondition for using this version

-  * In addition to Andig's version, composer.json includes two additional libraries - so if your upgrading ´composer.lock´ must be deleted and reinstalled
+  * In addition to andig's version, composer.json includes two additional libraries - so if your upgrading ´composer.lock´ must be deleted and reinstalled
   * the config.example.php contains additional settings - so if your upgrading be aware to include them to your config.php

 ## License